Bereavement is the process of grieving and letting go of a loved one who has died.

 A Spouse's Death

 The loss of a husband or wife is particularly hard.
-The surviving spouse will usually have to deal with a multitude of decisions regarding funeral arrangements, finances, and other legalities at a time when they may feel least able to deal with such matters.
+The surviving spouse will usually have to deal with a multitude of decisions regarding funeral arrangements, finances, and other legalities at a time when he or she may feel least able to deal with such matters.
 The bereaved spouse may also have to explain the death to children and help them through their grief.
 In addition to the severe emotional trauma, the death may lead to financial problems if the deceased spouse was the family's main source of income.
 Returning to the job market (or entering it for the first time) can be one of the most challenging tasks for the recently bereaved spouse.
-When searching for a job, look for ways to capitalize on the skills you have developed over the years.
+When searching for a job, widows or widowers can look for ways to capitalize on the skills they have developed over the years.

 A Child's Death